iacoviel/iacoviel.github.io/gpr_replication_files/figures_paper/README.txt

 4. data_gpr_daily_recent.dta

 OUTPUT
-Figures 1-8 and Table 2 in the paper
+Figures 1-8 and Tables 1-2 in the paper